tdpreece/memcached_knowledge/README.md

 ```

 A demonstration of automove can be seen by running the `automove_example.py`
-file in the repo (output shown below),
+file in this repo (output shown below),

 ```bash
 $ python automove_example.py